 Perhaps one of the most exciting things about being a new parent is becoming a new parent.
-Many women have described that giving birth is an experience unlike any other, filled with joy, happiness, and of course, a reasonable amount of pain.
-However, giving birth can be hazardous to the health of both mother and baby if the medical professionals attending the birth do not provide an adequate standard of care.
+Many women have described giving birth as an experience filled with joy, happiness, and a reasonable amount of pain.
+However, giving birth can be hazardous to the health of both mother and baby.
+That happens when the medical professionals attending the birth do not provide adequate care.

-Infants are extremely vulnerable during delivery, and in some tragic cases, the negligence of healthcare professionals can result in birth injuries that can have a lasting impact on the baby’s life and the lives of their family members.
+Infants are extremely vulnerable during delivery.
+In some tragic cases, the negligence of healthcare professionals can result in birth injuries that can have a lasting impact on the baby’s life and the lives of their family members.

 Ten Most Commonly Reported Birth Injuries

 According to a report from the Birth Injury Guide (BIG), 28 thousand babies are born with a birth injury per year.
 That equates to roughly three babies per hour.
 The ten most common types of birth injuries include:

 - Brachial Plexus Palsy (Erb’s Palsy) – paralysis of the arm caused by injury to the arm’s main upper group of nerves

 - Bone fractures – the clavicle is the most commonly fractured bone, followed by the humerus, femur, and skull

 - Cephalohematoma – damaged vessels between the skull and the inner layers of skin, resulting in the pooling of blood